sdiehl/wiwinwlh/slideshow.md

 ~~~~ {.haskell include="src/rws.hs"}
 ~~~~

-The usual caveat about Writer also applies to RWS.
+The usual caveat about Writer laziness also applies to RWS.

 Monad Transformers
 ==================